imengyu/vue-dock-layout/README.md

         {
           size: 60,
           name: 'center',
-          //Here we set that the center area will not be automatically removed when there is no panel
+          //Here we set that the center area will not be
+          //automatically removed when there is no panel
           alwaysVisible: true,
         },
         {